Gemini-HUN/Bot_parts_global_localization/README.md

 # Bot_parts_global_localization
-This mod translate the Dr Pepper Bot Parts DLC to all of the Spore-supported languages.
+This mod translates the Dr Pepper Bot Parts DLC into all Spore-supported languages.

 # Working with:
 * DI